-Pope John Paul II visited Ireland in September 1979.
-Two months later an auction was held to sell the materials used during the visit.
+Two months after the visit of Pope John Paul II an auction is held to sell the materials used during his time in Ireland.

 Everything from the wooden fencing posts to the red carpet used in the Phoenix Park was up for sale.